-- 1. Log in to Oracle WebLogic Server Administration Console. - 2.
-Click Lock and Edit. - 3.
-Expand the Environment node in the Domain Structure window. - 4.
-Click Servers.
-The Summary of Servers page is displayed. - 5.
-Select AdminServer(admin) in the Names column of the table.
-The settings page for the server is displayed. - 6.
-Open the SSL tab. - 7.
-Expand the Advanced section of the page. - 8.
-Set host name verification to 'None'. - 9.
-Click Save. - 10.
+- Log in to Oracle WebLogic Server Administration Console. - Click Lock & Edit. - Expand the Environment node in the Domain Structure window. - Click Servers.
+The Summary of Servers page opens. - Select AdminServer(admin) in the Names column of the table.
+The settings page for the server opens. - Open the SSL tab. - Expand the Advanced section of the page. - Set host name verification to 'None'. - Click Save. - 10.
 Save and activate the changes. - 11.
 The change will not take effect until the Administration Server is restarted (Node Manager must be up and running): - a.
-In the Summary of Servers screen, select the Control tab. - b.
-Select AdminServer(admin) in the table and then click Shutdown. - c.
-Start the Administration Server again from the command line as described in Section 5.5, "Starting the Administration Server on SOAHOST1."
+In the Summary of Servers screen, select the Control tab. - Select AdminServer(admin) in the table and then click Force shutdown. - Start the Administration Server again as described in Section 5.5, "Starting the Administration Server on SOAHOST1."